yblson/yeonbinson.github.io/_includes/import-experience.md

 - Lecturer, Ministry of Science and ICT, ROK
 -- Basic Mathematics for Data Analysis (Summer, 2019)
---- Teaching Linear Algebra to Undergraduate Students
+--- Involved in teaching Linear Algebra to undergraduate students

 ## Awards and grants